kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 {{< notice tip >}}

-Before you install KubeSphere, you can use the information provided under `hosts` (for example, IP addresses and passwords) to test the network connection between the taskbox and other instances using SSH.
+- Before you install KubeSphere, you can use the information provided under `hosts` (for example, IP addresses and passwords) to test the network connection between the taskbox and other instances using SSH.
+- Make sure port 6443 is not being used by other services before the installation.
+Otherwise, it may cause conflicts as the default port of the API server is 6443.

 {{</ notice >}}